fastai/course20/docs/start_scaleway.md

 * Fill-in the **Key-comment** field with a name to help you identify this key pair.
 * Click the **Save public key** button and save it in the folder of your choice.
 * Click the **Save private key** button and save it the same folder.
 * Select the public key content.
-Copy it (below _Public key for pasting into OpenSSH authorized_keys file_) into your clipboard which is required for the following step.
+Copy it (below _Public key for pasting into OpenSSH authorized_keys file_) into your clipboard, which is required for the following step.

 6 .
 Go to your Scaleway Elements console and add the key to your Project.

-Uoplad the content of the public key by clicking on Add a new SSH key on the Credentials tab of the Project Dashboard.
+Upload the public key's content by clicking on Add a new SSH key on the Credentials tab of the Project Dashboard.

 <img src="images/scaleway/ssh-keys-settings.webp" width="700" alt="" class="screenshot">

-A pop up appears.
+A pop-up appears.
 Paste the key in the indicated box, add a description, and click on **Add a SSH key**.

 <img src="images/scaleway/new-ssh-key.webp" width="500" alt="" class="screenshot">

 ## Step 4: Requesting a GPU Instance quota increase

 By default, your quota for "RENDER-S" instances is set to 0, and you will need to request a quota increase in order to create a GPU Instance.
-To increase your quota contact Scaleway's Trust&Safety Team by [ticket](https://console.scaleway.com/support/create).
+To increase your quota, contact Scaleway's Trust&Safety Team by [ticket](https://console.scaleway.com/support/create).

 ## Step 5: Deploying your GPU Instance